ScriptBasic/WinPBX/docs/Oxygen/Operators.md

 Compares an expression greater than another expression.

 ```
-DIM x1 AS LONG = 1
+dim x1 as long = 1
-DIM x2 AS LONG = 2
+dim x2 as long = 2
-IF x2 > x1 THEN PRINT "Greater"
+if x2 > x1 then print "Greater"
 ```

 # <a name="lessthanorqeualto"></a>Operator <=